syncfusion-content/maui-docs/MAUI/ImageEditor/events.md

 ---
 layout: post
-title: Events in .NET MAUI ImageEditor control | Syncfusion
+title: Events in .NET MAUI Image Editor control | Syncfusion
 description: Learn here all about the Events support in Syncfusion .NET MAUI ImageEditor(SfImageEditor) control and more.
 platform: .NET MAUI
 control: SfImageEditor